dmiller/clojure-clr-next/_drafts/2024-06-28-persistent-hash-map-part-1.md

 First, we absolutely must detect a gap -- that a given hash code has no entry.
 We can do this by not having a branch out of an index node.
 But this can lead to a lot of wasted space in the array in the node.
 We can compactify the array, providing entries only for occupied cells.
 But now given the index, we must first determine if it is occupied and then, if occupied, determine what index in the compacted array it maps to.
 This is done with a bitmap and a bit of bit manipulation.

-So we will allocate array storage only  for the occupied cells.
+We will allocate array storage only for the occupied cells.
 The node will have a bitmap telling us which cells would be occupied in the full array.
-Then we use a neat trick to map an index to the array cell holding its value tha involves calculating the number of one bits (sometimes known as the _population count_) in a masked section of the bitmap.
+Then we use a neat trick to map an index to the array cell holding its value; this trick involves calculating the number of one bits (sometimes known as the _population count_) in a masked section of the bitmap.
 (See below.)

 One last efficiency hack.
-In a given node's array, we can store either key/value pair or links to the index the next level down.
+In a given node's array, we can store key/value pair and/or links to the index the next level down.
 This way we need only go down the tree as far as necessary to find the key/value pair.
 This is a form of _path compression_.

 Here's a rough sketch.
 Let's assume a branching factor of 32 (a common choice).
 Five bits can be used to provide an index in the range `[0,31]`.
 We begin with the rightmost five bits to compute the index to check.
 At the next level, we take the second five bits, etc. (We did the same thing in `PersistentVector`.)
 Say we are two levels down from the root, and supposed the hash for our key is 0xDD707.
 (I'll ignore the zeros on the most significant end.)
 Then we need to extract the third set of five bits.
 From this picture